kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 prioritization was incorrect (perhaps sub-optimal) for how the selected representation will be used.
 An HTTP/2 server might use this information, together with other inputs, to send the response at a different effective priority than the client suggested.
-However, it has no explicit means on which to present such a finding to the client.
+However, it has no explicit means by which to present such a finding to the client.

 The frame-based prioritization process weakens further when intermediaries are